-Odd Dutch quick: Dutchsplaining
+1. Odd Dutch quirk: Dutchsplaining

-Dutch people are proud.
-They won’t EVER say they are nationalist and, among each other, they have lots of fun complaining about things that don’t work the way they should.
+Dutch people are proud — but they won’t EVER say they are nationalists, and, among each other, they have lots of fun complaining about things that don’t work the way they should.

-If you, as an expat/immigrant, try and question some of their rules and systems, you’ll almost certainly bang your head against a wall of “Yes, but…“: things here work better than in many other places, and as an outsider you haven’t earned your right to criticize them (yet).
+If you, as an international, try and question some of their rules and systems, you’ll almost certainly bang your head against a wall of “Yes, but…”.
+Things here work better than in many other places, and as an outsider, you haven’t earned the right to criticize them (yet).

-Soon enough follows the dutchsplaining, or why/how they do things that way and why this is the best of all possible worlds.
-This goes hand in hand with having an opinion on just about everything, so you can see why sometimes Dutchies sound a bit know-it-all!
+Soon enough follows the “Dutchsplaining”, or why/how they do things that way and why this is the best of all possible worlds.
+This goes hand in hand with having an opinion on just about everything — so you can see why sometimes Dutchies can sound like a bit of know-it-all!

-Odd Dutch quirk: Food – just enough
+2. Odd Dutch quirk: food — just enough

 Coming from a country where food is a religion, the Netherlands seems like a pretty frugal place.
 And I’m not talking about the fanciness of the food.

-While in Italy reigns the unspoken rule that the refreshments should be enough to feed twice the expected attendees, an unannounced +1 in the Netherlands could cause awkward looks and whispers (“has he brought his drinks and snacks??“).
+While in Italy, the unspoken rule reigns that the refreshments should be enough to feed twice the expected attendees, an unannounced +1 in the Netherlands could cause awkward looks and whispers, “has he brought his drinks and snacks??”.

-3. Odd Dutch quirk: Efficiency
+3. Odd Dutch quirk: efficiency

-Most of the behaviours and quirks Dutch people have could be summarised and explained by the pursuit of efficiency.
+Most of the behaviours and quirks Dutch people have could be summarised and explained by “the pursuit of efficiency”.
 Why waste time and/or money by doing things spontaneously?

-Or a vacation: I like to keep my plans open so to adjust to changing circumstances.
-Travelling with Dutchies has taught me that there is no such thing as changing circumstances (i.e. pouring rain when you planned a camping), but just lack of courage or will.
-Pull through the storm and stick with the plan!
+Or a vacation: I like to keep my plans open and adjust to changing circumstances.
+However, travelling with Dutchies has taught me that there is no such thing as changing circumstances — such as pouring rain when you’re out camping — but just a lack of courage or will.
+Pull through the storm and stick to the plan.